 Hand sanitisers are a relatively simple solution in keeping germs at bay, and having a few dotted around the office can encourage staff members to keep their hands clean.
 Placing a hand washing guide in the restrooms and kitchen areas can also go a long way in promoting good health around the office.

 Keeping the walkways clear from coats, bags and umbrellas is an effective way to reduce the risk of injuries during the working day.
-It’s all too easy to become distracted when wandering around the office and before you know it, that innocuous coat or bag strap could become a very real trip hazard.
-So having a few coat stands around the office will mean employees can hang up their belongings and keep them out of the way.
+It’s all too easy to become distracted when wandering around the office and an innocuous bag strap could become a trip hazard.
+Having a few coat stands around the office allows employees to hang up their belongings and keep them out of the way.

 Disposing of rubbish, whether it’s an orange peel, old papers or wrappers, is another way to keep desks clear and germs at bay.
 Placing bins within easy reach of desks and in shared spaces will encourage your staff to throw away anything they don’t need.